tolgakuntman/rdma-hw-pipeline/docs/project/RDMA_logic/ch6_evaluation_and_design_tradeoffs.md

 This isolation allows each pipeline stage to be debugged deterministically using ILA captures, waveform analysis, and software-side buffer inspection.
 Functional correctness can be established with high confidence before introducing transport complexity.

-In effect, the loopback design functions as a controlled execution environment for RDMA semantics.
-Once validated, the same rdma_controller, tx_streamer, rx_streamer, and queue management logic can be reused in a transport-backed design with minimal modification, as the internal interfaces (tx_cmd, tx_cpl, header fields) remain unchanged.

 ---

 ## 6.3 Limitations and DataMover-Centric Design Trade-offs